Laxman-Lakhan/AtliQ-Hardware-Sales-Insights/README.md

 ---

 ### Filtering, Cleaning and Adding New Columns
-- As the company is operating only in India, filtered out “Paris” and “New York” in the sales markets table.
+- The company is serving only in India, So “Paris” and “New York” in the market table are garbage values, so filtering them out.
 - The “currency” column (in transactions table) have 2 USD currency values, So created a new column called “Sales”, where all the sales_amount is in INR Currency.

 ---